Back to overview

 What's QWE?

-To qualify as a solicitor, all candidates must complete two years’ full-time (or equivalent) QWE.
-QWE is one of the four stages that must be completed before someone can qualify as a solicitor (the others are passing SQE1, SQE2 and the character and suitability requirements set out by the Solicitors Regulation Authority (SRA)).
+QWE is one of the four stages that must be completed before someone can qualify as a solicitor.
+All candidates must complete two years’ full time (or equivalent) QWE.
+The other stages are passing SQE1, SQE2 and the character and suitability requirements set out by the Solicitors Regulation Authority (SRA).

 QWE can be completed at up to four different organisations, although it may also be completed continuously in the same role (eg, a two-year training contract or graduate solicitor apprenticeship).